 If you prefer a book with dedicated pages for jotting your thoughts as you go, you can’t go wrong with The Happiness & Contentment Workbook, by Suryacitta (the Happy Buddha).

-One of the most powerful things we can do to become happier, is to simply reframe…
+One of the most powerful things we can do to become happier has nothing at all to do with our material circumstances: simply reframe…

 Nothing changes, except our perception.

 Gratitude is the antidote to feeling dissatisfied.
 It helps us to appreciate all the good we have in our lives, and all the things we have to be thankful for.